Incidence (epidemiology): Example

 If you were to measure prevalence you would simply take the total number of cases (25 + 20 + 30 = 75) and divide by your sample population (225).
 So prevalence would be 75/225 = 0.33 or 33% (by the end of the study).
 This tells you how widespread HIV is in your sample population, but little about the actual risk of developing HIV for any person over a coming year.

-To measure incidence you must take into account how many years each person contributed to the study, and when they developed HIV.
+To measure incidence rate you must take into account how many years each person contributed to the study, and when they developed HIV because when a subject develops HIV he stops being at risk.
 When it is not known exactly when a person develops the disease in question, epidemiologists frequently use the actuarial method, and assume it was developed at a half-way point between follow-ups.
 In this calculation: